Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 This may be the case for some recipients.
 We remain committed to the pilot despite the displacement of cost to the Welsh Government.

-I noticed the payment will be treated as income for tax and benefit purposes - will they have to report that separately?
+I noticed the payment will be treated as unearned income for tax and benefit purposes, will they have to report that separately?
 Will they therefore pay tax from first £ of earnings etc.?

-HMRC and DWP have confirmed that the payment will interact with the tax and benefits system and will be recognised as income.
+HMRC and DWP confirmed that the payment would interact with the tax and benefits system and is recognised as income.

 The payment will be taxed at source, that is before the participant is paid and the participant will receive the net or ‘after tax’ amount; currently £1,280.00.